kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 Finally, our program is very slow.
 This could hinder its real life applications.
 There is potential for efficiency optimization, but this is mostly a downfall of python and not necessarily the script itself.

+### Peer Evaluation

+Both of us worked on every function and script of the project together in a peer-programming manner.
+We feel as if there was equal contribution across the board.